aappddeevv/dynamics-client/docs/src/main/tut/docs/update.md

 title: update
 ---

 The `update` command allows you to update entities based on an input json file.
+You can also perform inserts via the "upsert" concept.

 ## Subcommands
 * entity: Update records as specified on the command line.